 The final author, or editor, is taken to be a Brahmin [Xmi 61].
 With the poem's three editions, three beginnings and a long process of making of 800 years or so, it is held that there is really no single author.
 [Xmi 56, 61]

-However, the author could also be one of the long-lived ones.
-Many yogis are credited with being able to live on and on for long.
+However, some yogis are credited with being able to live on and on for long.
 In the Yoga Vasistha a long-lived one tells some of his secrets.
-Extracts follow:
+[The tale]

 Stories Ascribed to Veda-Vyasa